11 Essential tips for effective communication skills in the workplace

 However, the tone can differ based on the situation.
 For instance, you need to talk calmly with a customer, whereas you have to make your tone more strict and authoritative when you are delegating important tasks to your team members.

 Apart from the tone, the volume or the loudness of your voice also matters a lot.
-If your voice level is too dull, people will have difficulty in understanding what you’re saying.
+If your voice level is too dull, people will have difficulty understanding what you’re saying.
 On the contrary, a loud voice sounds aggressive and tends to annoy the audience.

 You must balance both the tone and volume of your voice to make people more comfortable communicating with you.